seanyoung/cir/irp/doc/irp_introduction.md

 If the unit is omitted, it defaults to 1.

+FIXME: discuss `p` suffix.

 ## The bit spec

 In our simple IRP we left the bit spec `<>` empty.
 The bit spec specifies how bits are encoded, i.e. how should a 0 bit be encoded and how should 1 bit be encoded.
 Bit 0 and bit 1 are separated by `|`.
-So, for example in the nec protocol, bit 0 is encoded by 560µs pulse followed by 560µs space, and bit 1 is encoded by 560µs pulse followed by 1680µs space.
+So, for example in the nec protocol, bit 0 is encoded by 560 microsecond pulse followed by 560 microsecond space, and bit 1 is encoded by 560µ microsecond pulse followed by a 1680 microsecond space.
 So, you would write this as:

 ```
-{560}<1,-1|1,-3>(..)
+{560}<1,-1|1,-3>(1,-2,2u,-100m)
 ```
-In order to encode actual data, the stream needs bit fields.
-Bit fields look like `value:length`, so for example:
+We don't use the bit spec in this IRP.
+So in order to encode bits, the stream needs bit fields.
+Bit fields look like `value:length`, for example:

 ```
 {560}<1,-1|1,-3>(10:4,-100m)